Team Services | TFS "15" | Previous versions

-Feature availability: The new work item experience is currently only available from VS Team Services.
+Feature availability: The new work item experience is currently available from Team Services and the web portal for TFS "15".
 This topic describes how to track work using the new form.
 If you connect to an on-premises Team Foundation Server (TFS), see Add work items to plan and track your project (TFS).

 You add work items to plan and manage your project.
 You use different types of work items to track different types of work - such as tasks, features or user stories, test cases and bugs, risks or issues, and more.
 You can describe the work to be done, assign work, track status, and coordinate efforts within your team.